The Arsenio Hall Show

 The Arsenio Hall Show is an American syndicated late-night talk show created by and starring comedian Arsenio Hall.

 There have been two different incarnations of The Arsenio Hall Show.
 The original series premiered on January 3, 1989, and ran until May 27, 1994.
 Nineteen years after the original series ended, Hall returned for a revival.
 It premiered on September 9, 2013, and was cancelled after one season, with the finale airing on May 21, 2014.

 Both series were produced by Hall's production company, Arsenio Hall Communications.
-The original series was produced and distributed by Paramount Domestic Television, and taped at Stage 29 at Paramount Studios in Los Angeles.
-The second series was shot at Sunset Bronson Studios in Hollywood, and was produced by Tribune Broadcasting, Octagon Entertainment and Eye Productions.
+The original series was produced and distributed by Paramount Domestic Television and taped at Stage 29 at Paramount Studios in Los Angeles.
+The second series was shot at Sunset Bronson Studios in Hollywood, and it was produced by Tribune Broadcasting, Octagon Entertainment and Eye Productions.
 It was distributed by CBS Television Distribution.

-First series (1989–1994)
+First series (1989–94)

 Background

 Hall had been a host on The Late Show in 1987, another talk show on Fox, after the dismissal of Joan Rivers.
 He was given a 13-week run, during which he became unexpectedly popular.
-During the monologue of his final appearance as host, Hall stated that the reason he had agreed to only do 13 weeks was because that was as long as he was able to stay, as he had plans "to do other things".
+During the monologue of his final appearance as host, Hall stated that he agreed to only do 13 weeks because he could only stay long as he had plans "to do other things".
 He subsequently began working on the Eddie Murphy vehicle Coming to America.
 He ultimately signed with Paramount Television before Fox finally decided, after the fact, that it wanted to keep him.
 Hall had a fairly long connection with Paramount before this, having been the in-house comedian on Paramount's weekly music series Solid Gold for several years and co-hosting its final two years.

 Arsenio, debuting on Tuesday, Jan.
 3, 1989, with guests Brooke Shields, Leslie Nielsen and Luther Vandross, was one of two late-night shows to premiere that month.
 The other was The Pat Sajak Show on CBS, hosted by longtime Wheel of Fortune host Pat Sajak.
 Unlike Sajak, Hall benefited from prior experience hosting a late-night program, especially when compared with Sajak's lack of emceeing experience outside of his Wheel duties.
 Hall also had a clear demographic to serve (whereas Sajak was targeting the already-taken demographic that was watching Johnny Carson), and his show premiered the week before Sajak's, giving him a head start.
 While Hall's show became a near-instant hit, Sajak's show was a ratings flop and was canceled after little more than a year.